ajkeshy/ajkeshy/README.md

-# 👋 Hey there, I'm Ajoke but my friends call me AJ!
+# 👋 Hey there, I'm AJ!

 Welcome to my GitHub!
 I'm a **Cloud Engineer** with a strong focus on **AWS** and **Azure**, on a mission to grow my skills and eventually master the world of **DevOps**! 🚀